maglietti/explore-ai3/tutorials/first-java-app/03-understanding-gtfs.md

 6. Verifies the deletion was successful
 7. Cleans up resources

+> **Note**: Notice the conversion between Java's `Instant` and SQL's `TIMESTAMP` (represented as `LocalDateTime` in Java).
+This conversion is necessary because Ignite's JDBC driver expects temporal data in `LocalDateTime` format rather than as epoch milliseconds.

 ## The Architecture Behind the Schema

 Our schema design follows several important principles that enable effective real-time transit monitoring while leveraging Apache Ignite 3's distributed architecture: